naman16/cloud-security/docs/Secure Terraform Starter Packs.md

+The source code for the solution is here: (https://github.com/naman16/Secure-Terraform-Starter-Packs/tree/main)

 ## Testing Results

 Once the Terraform modules were generated, I was naturally very excited to test them for configuration accuracy (i.e. understanding Terraform) as well as security.
 Below are the high-level results from some lightweight testing.